dipeshhhh/auto-schedule-telegramweb/README.md

 5. Preview/Edit your dataset.
 6. Click confirm.
 - <pre><i>Press</i> <b>ALT+X</b> <i>to stop the execution at any time.</i></pre>

+## For Developers
+1. Make sure you have node.js installed.
+2. Install required dependencies: <pre>npm install</pre>
+3. Run watch mode using: <pre>npm start</pre> or <pre>tsc -w</pre>
+4. Now edit/write TypeScript code in "src" folder.
+5. The JavaScript code can be found in "dist" folder.

 ## Current limitations
 - Only works for K version of telegram web.